jayeshmahapatra/ArcFace-Embedding-Visualization/README.md

 ```
 bash run_all.sh
 ```
-This should run the model trainings and then run the visualization scripts to generate the gifs.
+This should install the requirements, run the model trainings, and then run the visualization scripts to generate the gifs.

 ## Contributing